skele2k/skele2k/README.md

 ### Hi there 👋

-- 🔭 I’m currently developing a web project for my startup. ( Finished early prototype, finding users is such a drag xD)
+- 🔭 I’m currently developing a web project for my startup. ( Released an early prototype, Please checkout 'vibey.mn')

 ### Connect with me: